d48/d48.github.com/_posts/2012-03-26-backbone-notes-2.md

 ### Collection

 Essentially just a collection of models.
-Using database analogy, collections are the result from a query where the results are a number of records [models].
+Using database analogy, collections are the result from a query where the results are a number of models.

 {% highlight js %}
 	var ObjectCollection = Backbone.Collection.extend({